freeletics/khonshu/docs/whetstone/navigation.md

     ```
 === "Views with Fragments"

+    Instead of adding the `@RendererFragment` annotation use `@RendererDestination`.
+The `scope`
+    parameter is replaced by a `route` parameter.
+The given `route` will be used both as a
+    scope marker and to generate a `NavDestination` for this screen.

+    Additionally there is a `destinationType` parameter to determine whether the
+    annotated composable is a screen or the content of a dialog or bottom sheet and a
+    `destinationScope` parameter that determines to which component the `NavDestination` is
+    contributed to.

     ```kotlin
-    @RendererFragment(...)  // same as in general guide
-    @NavDestination(
+    @RendererDestination(
         route = ExampleRoute::class,
+        parentScope = AppScope::class,
+        stateMachine = ExampleStateMachine::class,
-        type = DestinationType.SCREEN,
+        destinationType = DestintionType.SCREEN,
         destinationScope = AppScope::class,
+        rendererFactory = ExampleRenderer.Factory::class,
     )
     internal class ExampleRenderer ... // same as in general guide
     ```

-The `route` parameter needs to reference the `NavRoute` class that is used
-to navigate to the screen with the annotated UI.
-The instance of `NavRoute`
-that was passed to the screen when navigating to it will be automatically
+The instance of `NavRoute` that was passed to the screen when navigating to
-available in the generated component, so it can be injected into the state
+it will be automatically available in the generated component, so it can be
-machine or other classes to read given parameters.
+injected into the state machine or other classes to read given parameters.

+The generated `NavDestination` for the screen that uses `route` and `destinationType`
+will be provided in to a `Set` in the component that uses `destinationScope` as its
+scope (usually an app wide or an Activity level scope).
+With that it's not necessary
+to manually create a `Set` of all destinations anymore.
+It can simply be injected.

-When the `NavDestination` is added Whetstone also expects a `NavEventNavigator`
+The Whetstone navigation integration also expects a `NavEventNavigator`
 to be injectable.
 This can be easily achieved by adding
 `@ScopeTo(ExampleScope::class) @ContributesBinding(ExampleScope::class, NavEventNavigator::class)`
 to a subclass of it.
 Whetstone will automatically take care of setting up
 the navigator by calling `NavigationSetup` for compose and `handleNavigation`
 for Fragments inside the generated code.

-The last part of the integration is that Whetstone will automatically generate
-a `NavDestination` for the screen by using the `route` and `type`.
-This
-generated destination is automatically provided into a `Set` in the component
-that uses `destinationScope` as its scope (usually an app wide or Activity
-level scope).
-With that it's not necessary to manually create a `Set`
-of all destinations anymore.
-It can simply be injected.

 ## Example